wxy1203/wxy1203/README.md

-:fairy: This is Wang Xinyi's GitHub :fairy:
+:fairy: This is Xinyi's GitHub :fairy: